UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/README.md

 As another measure of establishment potential, the Pacific-wide predicted unrealized colonization potential was quantified for all study species, with an exclusive focus on the prediction results of ensemble models.
 The measure was based on the validation method of the False Positive Rate, accounting for predicted presence and absence information as well as actual presence and absence information on the studied Pacific island groups.
 Here, the very complete occurrence data set, gathered within the study of Wohlwend et al. (2021), was used as independent validation data.

 ### 10 - Final Pacific-wide blacklisting
-A final blacklist ranking was created for all three blacklist definitions.
-To do so the risk estimator values were calculated based on the ensemble prediction values of each predictor set, averaged over all four predictor sets, and finally translated into a ranking.
+Final blacklist rankings were created for all three blacklist definitions based on the ensemble predictions.
+Additionally, final blacklists were established based on the total ensemble, averaging the ensemble predictions over all four predictor sets and finally translating those into a ranking.